 Happy Bus tickets will be emailed before the walk to everyone in an accepted team who has registered for a bus seat.
 C2B team co-ordinators should confirm their team registration details at Hawcoat Park Sports Club in Barrow on the Friday afternoon immediately before the walk, where they will be given timing tags, and route maps for team members.
 An alternative C2B registration process is available at Coniston on walk day if the team coordinator is unable to register in Barrow on Friday.

 If you are unable to join a team, you may apply to take part in the C2B as a member of a "C2B Waifs and Strays" team.
 If you join a C2B Waifs and Strays team, you will not be able to nominate a specific charity to receive your donations.
 All money raised by members of C2B Waifs and Strays teams will be split between a range of small charities which the K2B Committee would like to support, many of which may otherwise struggle to attract significant donations.

-To proceed on this basis, please send an email containing your Full Name, Member ID, and Date of Birth, to email@example.com after team registration opens in January, and we will add you to a team, subject to availability.
+To proceed on this basis, please send an email containing your Full Name and Member ID, to email@example.com after team registration opens in January, and we will add you to a team, subject to availability.
 This option is NOT available for the K2B.
 Individual members of C2B Waifs and Strays Teams have the option to collect their timing tags and route maps at Hawcoat Park on Friday afternoon, or alternatively at the C2B start on Saturday morning if preferred.